FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P1A.md

 ![](ASSIGNMENTS_P1A_files/figure-html/unnamed-chunk-20-1.png)<!-- -->

 The 'trick' used here is to define the function such that it can take a set of conditional rules and apply them sequentially during the iterations.
-The conditiona rule is passed as a `data.frame`, but one could also use a `list` object.
+The conditional rule is passed as a `data.frame`, but one could also use a `list` object.

 ```r